NATIONAL ROUTES

 This route was never fully signed with a large section of the route still unsealed.
 The SA section has been replaced with a variety of new designations.

-Stuart Highway...has been replaced with the A87 designation in SA.
+Stuart Highway.
+The SA portion has been replaced with the A87 designation.

 This was one of WA's firts routes signed in the mid 1960's.
-In 1974 it was proclaimed a National Highway.
+In 1986 it was converted to a National Highway Route.

 (Kalgoorlie, WA)

-This route was signed in the mid-1980's to provide access between NH94 and the towns of Kalgoorlie-Boulder and Kambala.
+This route was signed in 1986 to provide access between NH94 and the towns of Kalgoorlie-Boulder and Kambala.

 The Buntine Highway in NT.
 Not signed in NT (but classified) and not even addressed in its little foray into WA.